 Conservation work is generally hands-on and practical for the most part.
 Volunteering helps you get comfortable and familiar with the work that is expected of you and proves you’re capable.

 It’s also an excellent way to build contacts, which can come in handy when you’re looking for a job.
 You can find volunteer conservation opportunities all over the world.
 Going abroad at this time can be a great way to experience exotic habitats and species.
 Which could potentially influence your future career choice.
 Otherwise, there are plenty of opportunities in the UK too in zoos, safari parks and nature reserves.

 The type of qualifications you need will depend on the career you wish to pursue.
 Many conservation professionals have PhDs and other higher-level qualifications.
 But often these are in heavily science-based roles such as an Ecologist, Zoologist, Biologist or Researcher.

 Other roles can be accessed with experience or knowledge gained from targeted courses.
 Which focus on specific areas or roles in wildlife conservation, and provide a blend of practical training and theoretical knowledge:

 Protecting native African species from illegal trade, poachers and hunters.
 Conservationists also work to support environmental education and teaching local communities the importance of conserving animals.

 There are many fascinating roles in this area of conservation.
-This African Wildlife and Conservation Studies Diploma Level 3 will help you understand the particular challenges these species face.

 Studying ecosystems, the people, plants and animals within them and how human activity affects them.
 Generally specialising in one area like terrestrial, fauna or flora.